kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 Within this file-tradition, the REPL turns into the background.
 [Thomas Heller](https://code.thheller.com/blog/shadow-cljs/2024/10/18/fullstack-cljs-workflow-with-shadow-cljs.html): "I personally only switch to the CLJS REPL occasionally, since most of the time hot-reload is enough."
 [Bruce Hauman](https://figwheel.org/docs/hot_reloading.html) was keen not to "take your focus out of the file you are editing."

 ### What is on disk is in memory
-Although not being the standard in Clojure, with libraries like `cljs-reload`, one can always make sure that what it on disk is what is in memory.
+Although not being the standard in Clojure, with libraries like [clj-reload](https://github.com/tonsky/clj-reload), one can always make sure that what it on disk is what is in memory.
 In communication to the wider Clojure community, this requirement memory=disk can be labeled the "Figwheel-reload" approach.
 In talking to Python people, it does not need a name, memory=disk is the normal situation.

 Now some Clojurians will say: "I would never work like this".
 Other Clojurians on the other hand would not say that in this strong form, because they use IntelliJ with the "sync the file" feature.
 In any case, all Clojurians will agree that Figwheel-reload has a certain tradition within Clojure, whether a particular person lives within this tradition or not.